MV Anastasis: Field service

 Anastasis visited 275 ports over her lifespan, conducting 66 field assignments in 23 nations.
 When she was not conducting field services in developing nations, Anastasis visited ports worldwide for purposes of fundraising, publicity, maintenance, and resupply.
 From 1982 to 1988 the ship conducted primarily supply and relief operations, as well as being held up for 18 months to conduct further renovations to meet SOLAS standards as a passenger ship.
 In 1988, Anastasis performed her first field service as a fully functioning hospital ship in Lazaro Cardenas, Mexico, where ophthalmic, maxillofacial, and plastic reconstructive surgeries were performed on board the ship by volunteer medical crew.

 After conducting a tour of Europe to raise funds and awareness about Mercy Ships, Anastasis set sail in 1990 for her first visit to Africa, where Mercy Ships' focus would remain henceforth.
 Anastasis was originally headed to Ghana after several years of planning, but Mercy Ships' governmental invitation was frozen three weeks before departure.
-The ship instead went to Togo for her first African field service, visiting Ghana next in 1991.
-In 1992, Anastasis visited Sierra Leone which, like Togo, Mercy Ships would return to repeatedly; both nations have hosted a Mercy Ship five times to date.
+The ship instead went to Togo for her first African field service, visiting Guinea and Cote d'Ivoire next in 1991.
+In 1992 Anastasis visited Sierra Leone which, like Togo, Mercy Ships would return to repeatedly; both nations have hosted a Mercy Ship five times to date.

 Anastasis made her final West African visit in 2007 to Liberia, where Mercy Ships' next vessel, MV Africa Mercy, met with the ship to take over.

-Anastasis was retired in 2007 and sailed to the ship breaking yard in Alang, India for disassembly.
+Anastasis was retired in 2007 and sailed to the ship breaking yard in Alang, India, for disassembly.